 Reflexive by Default: The Role of Human Beings in an AI-Driven World

 Like every self-respecting tech bro armed with a half-charged MacBook and a ChatGPT tab on speed dial, I too believed I was thinking.
 You know... solving bugs, crafting flows, building features.
 Classic human stuff.
 Then one day, mid-debug spiral, I caught myself whispering: “ChatGPT, explain this bug like I’m five.”
 And boom... insight.
 Progress.
 Sanity.
 That’s when it hit me: I wasn’t “thinking” anymore.
 I was prompting.
 Reflexively.
 No long walks.
 No rubber duck.
 Just straight-up neural outsourcing.
 At first, it felt like cheating.
 Then it felt like genius.
 Now?
 It just feels normal.
-This post is about that shift.
-The one where thinking (like a human) became optional, and thinking (like an AI) became... default.
+This post is about the shift... where thinking (alone) became optional, and thinking (with an AI) became default.
 Spoiler: it’s not about losing your edge.
 It’s about sharpening it... with silicon.
 Welcome to the era where brains and bots team up... and we stop pretending we’re doing it solo.

 Note: You can also listen to the podcast experience of this blog in Spotify.